Azure/azure-marketplace-management-extras/applications/README.md

 Finally, the Scheduled Query Rule Alert is configured to monitor non-compliant policies and triggers an Action Group for notification when an issue is detected.

 This solution offers automated monitoring of Azure policies for compliance, allowing for proactive identification and resolution of policy violations.

+## Solution components

+- Azure Log Analytics
+- Data collection rule and Data collection endpoint
+- Azure function
+- SP principles
+- Azure storage table
+- Azure Key vault
+- Scheduled Query Rule Alert
+- Action Group

 ## Authentication